Bilston: Tram

 Bilston has three West Midlands Metro tram stops on the line between Wolverhampton and Birmingham; Bilston Central, Loxdale and The Crescent.
-The town was set to be served by 2 new lines by 2024, with trams travelling to Stourbridge & Walsall, however budget constraints have put back the opening date to at least 2025.

 Road

 A significant development in the Bilston area was the A463 Black Country Route.
 With more cars, the roads around Bilston town centre became increasingly congested.
 In the late 1960s, the government drew up plans for a new motorway bypassing Bilston (and running from the A4123 near Coseley to Junction 10 of the M6 motorway at Walsall), which was scheduled to be completed by 1976, but nothing came of it.
 Plans for a new dual carriageway were revived in the early 1980s on a slightly different route, much closer to Bilston town centre.
 The first phase of the road (to be known as the Black County Route) was completed in 1986.
 Though initially running around 1/2 mi east of the A4123, it was extended in 1990 to Oxford Street in Bilston town centre.
 In the town centre a number of buildings were demolished and roads re-routed, while one road, Market Street was obliterated.
 During 1995, completion of the final phase of the Black Country Route between Bilston and Junction 10 of the M6 motorway led to an improvement in traffic flow in and around the town centre.